What type of eating disorder?

-If you’re the parent of a child suffering from the restricting type of anorexia nervosa (i.e. she’s restricting her food intake), then this book is definitely for you because it’s where my experience lies.
+If you’re the parent of a child suffering from the restricting type of anorexia nervosa (i.e. he or she is restricting their food intake), then this book is definitely for you because it’s where my experience lies.
+Likewise if your son or daughter doesn’t quite fit the anorexia nervosa diagnosis but is restricting food and over-exercising.
+Sometimes what you’re seeing is the early signs of anorexia and the sooner you act the better.
+There may be a diagnosis of atypical anorexia nervosa or other specified feeding or eating disorder (OSFED).

-If it’s the binge-purge type of anorexia, there is so much in common with the restricting type for the tools I offer to be equally relevant.
+If it’s the binge-purge type of anorexia, there is much in common with the restricting type, and the tools I offer are equally relevant.

 All eating disorders have big areas of overlap, so if your child has bulimia nervosa, or binge eating or any other type of disorder, then major sections of this book will be highly relevant to you.
 But you will also need to complement this with other sources, as there are differences in how each type of eating disorder is best treated.